Fausat Adebola Ibikunle

-Fausat Adebola Ibikunle is the commissioner of Ministry of Housing and Urban Developments and was the general manager of the Kaduna State Urban Planning & Development Authority (KASUPDA).
-She is appointed by the Governor of Kaduna State Mallam Nasir Ahmad el-Rufai.
+Fausat Adebola Ibikunle is the commissioner of the Ministry of Housing and Urban Developments and was the general manager of the Kaduna State Urban Planning & Development Authority (KASUPDA).
+She was appointed by the Governor of Kaduna State Mallam Nasir Ahmad el-Rufai.

 Early life and education

 Fausat was born in Doka district of Kaduna State.
 She graduated from Ahmadu Bello University with a bachelor's degree in architecture in 1983.

 Career

-In 1984, she worked with Ministry of Defence, and later the Federal Capital Development Authority were in 2005 she become assistant director in the Public Buildings Department.
-In 2007, Fausat become deputy director in the Health and Human Services Secretariat in the Federal Capital Territory.
-Later on she become commissioner of Housing and Urban Development.
-She is currently the General manager of the Urban Planning and Development Authority (KASUPDA) of the Kaduna State.
+In 1984, she worked with the Ministry of Defence, and later the Federal Capital Development Authority where in 2005 she became assistant director in the Public Buildings Department.
+In 2007, Fausat became deputy director in the Health and Human Services Secretariat in the Federal Capital Territory.
+Later on she became commissioner of Housing and Urban Development.
+She is currently the General manager of the Urban Planning and Development Authority (KASUPDA) of Kaduna State.